syncfusion-content/typescript-docs/TypeScript/PivotChart/Chart-Types.md

 {% endhighlight %}

-The following screenshot displays the **Step Line Chart**.
+The following screenshot displays **step line chart**:

 ![](Chart-Types_images/Chart-Types_img8.png)

-## Spline Chart
+## Spline chart

-The **Spline Chart** is similar to line charts except it connects different data points using curve lines instead of straight lines.
+The **spline chart** is similar to the line chart except that it connects different data points with curve lines instead of straight lines.

 {% highlight html %}